DenchiSoft/VTubeStudio/Events/README.md

 ## Events

 The following sections describe all available events in detail.
-For a more compact list of all currently available events, please check the top of this page.
+For a more compact list of all currently available events, please check the **"Contents"** section at the top of this page.

 ## Model loaded/unloaded